Primary Care

 Rest as much as possible to help your body heal.

-Take over-the-counter medications such as Tylenol to help reduce your fever and alleviate discomfort.
+Take over-the-counter medications such as acetaminophen to help reduce your fever and alleviate discomfort.

 The bottom line: If you experience a fever, cough, runny nose, watery eyes and develop a rash, it’s important to reach out to your primary care provider immediately so they can provide proper testing.
 The MMR vaccine is the most effective way to prevent contracting and spreading measles.
 If you contract measles, it’s important to stay home, stay hydrated and get lots of rest!